Anishmodi20/Power_Bi_Projects/Flight Delays and Cancellation Dashboard/README.md

-# Flight Delays and Cancellation Dashboard
+# Flight Delays and Cancellation Data Analysis Dashboard

 ## Introduction:
 This Power Bi project aims to  analyse the flight delays and cancellations(Dec 2019 & Dec 2020) data to find out the biggest reason for flight arrival delay and flight cancellation.